 It was quite a stirring display and executed very precisely.
 There was enthusiastic applause afterward.

 In the midst of the acclaim a lieutenant sat down beside Janice.
-She turned to him and smiled and greeted him, and introduced him to Anna, beside her opposite the soldier.
+She turned to him and smiled and greeted him, and introduced him to Anna.

 “Anna, this is Lieutenant Nathan Atal Momand.
 He is the third in command of the Khyber Rifle post.
 Lieutenant, this is Lance Corporal Anna King, our latest addition to Post 373.”